-- Swine members attendance and participation at Swine project events throughout 2022 will be calculated in determining the 2022 Herdsman Award.
-This includes educational days, Swine barn events and various volunteer opportunities during the year.

-- 2. Herdsmanship is the total responsibility of the exhibitor.
-During the week of Fair exhibitors are expected to feed, water, and care for their own animals and it is the exhibitors' responsibility to keep their pen area orderly, neat and clean.
+- 1. Herdsmanship is the total responsibility of the exhibitor.
+During the week of Fair exhibitors are expected to feed, water, and care for their own animals and it is the exhibitors' responsibility to keep their pen area orderly, neat, and clean.

-- 3. Inspections will be made periodically while the junior swine are at the fair.
+- 2. Inspections will be made periodically while the junior swine are at the fair.
 Awards will be announced and presented at the Swine Awards Ceremony.

-- 4. The following criteria will be used in judging for the Swine Herdsman Award:
+- 3. The following criteria will be used in judging for the Swine Herdsman Award:

-- o Sportsmanship.
+- Sportsmanship.

-- o Participation at Swine events.
+- Participation at Swine events.

-- o Cleanliness of pens and animals.
+- Cleanliness of pens and animals.

-- o Neatness of aisle in front of pen.
+- Neatness of aisle in front of pen.

-- o Promptness in entering the show ring.
+- Promptness in entering the show ring.

-- o Courtesy to the judge and others (including spectators).
+- Courtesy to the judge and others (including spectators).

-- o Regularity of feeding and watering.
+- Regularity of feeding and watering.

-- o Respect and care of facilities.
+- Respect and care of facilities.

-- o Willingness to assist other 4-H members and Swine participants.
+- Willingness to assist other 4-H members and Swine participants.